Yana Stannik is a technical illustrator at Fat Pencil Studio.

 Last fall, we worked on a mapping project that gave me an opportunity to try out a product we’d never used before: Carto Builder.
-The application, which is accessible through a browser, processes, analyzes, and visualizes geo-located data.
+The application - accessible through a browser - processes, analyzes, and visualizes geo-located data.

 My take-aways from this exercise with Carto Builder:

 (1) The application is VERY user-friendly.
 I found working on both sides of the interface—data and map—a breeze.
 Carto provides some lovely base maps, and geometries are all highly customizable.
 If you can’t get your data to behave exactly as you want, Builder gives you the option to hack it yourself and code your own solution.

 (2) Carto is marketed as a means by which to “escape the GIS handcuffs”, as an alternative to the weighty and institutionalized ArcGIS.
 (Carto entered my own awareness thanks to a friend who thinks of themself as a GIS anarchist.)
 There is a free version of Carto Builder, but the next-lowest plan option starts at $149/month—I wouldn’t consider that accessible.
 The handcuffs aren’t gone, they’re just cheaper, like the ones that come with a dollar store Halloween costume.